kigsmtua/kigsmtua.github.io/_posts/2019-01-24-moving-towards-the-goal.markdown

 ---
 layout: post
-title: Moving Towards the Goal
+title: moving towards the goal
 date: 2018-09-13 10:00:00 +0300
 description: What to do in 2019
 img: mac.jpg